-Required Readings: Some are noted in the syllabus, others will be determined on an ad hoc basis.
+Other Required Readings: Some will be noted in the syllabus, others will be determined on an ad hoc basis.

 This course has been certified as satisfying the Social Analysis (SCL) Learning Outcome Goal of the SAS Core Curriculum.
 Specifically, students will be able to: